-However, prudent management is essential due to the potential for elevated nitrate levels in pearl millet.
-The growing season of Tifleaf III offers valuable grazing opportunities from June through August, with spring plantings (April) becoming ready for grazing within 30 to 40 days.
-The peak productivity period spans the first 60 days of the crop's life, allowing well-fertilized Tifleaf III stands to support three to four stocker cattle or two to three mature cows per acre during this pivotal phase.
-Adjusting stocking rates during the latter part of the grazing season is advisable to optimize forage utilization.
+Tifleaf III's growing season offers valuable grazing opportunities from June to August, with spring plantings ready for grazing in 30 to 40 days.
+During the first 60 days of growth, well-fertilized stands can support three to four stocker cattle or two to three mature cows per acre.
+Adjusting stocking rates later in the season ensures optimal forage use.
+For consistent summer grazing, multiple plantings are recommended, with early June plantings aligning with peak production as April plantings wind down.

 Characteristics: